Q – For whom is the Creative Musicians Retreat (CMR) designed?

 Q – I’m a performer.
 Is the Creative Musicians Retreat for me?

 Yes!
 We welcome instrumentalists and vocalists who are interested in working with members of our Ensemble-in-Residence.
-Participants in the Performance Track will prepare contemporary repertoire, possibly perform music by composers at the Retreat and may perform on Composers Forums.
+Participants in the Performance Track will prepare chamber music for a concert and perform music by composers at the Retreat on Composers Forums.

 Q – What is a Composers Forum?